Consumer Proposal Canada: #1 Alternative to Bankruptcy

 High-Interest Installment Loans can be helpful for people who need money quickly but don’t want to borrow money from family or friends.
 They can also be helpful for people who have bad credit and are unable to get a loan from a bank.
 However, as the name suggests, these are loans with high-interest rates.
 They typically charge between 39% and 48% interest.

 If you are struggling with high-interest installment loans, it is important to seek help as soon as possible.
-A consumer proposal is one option that may be available to you and can provide relief from your debts.
+A consumer proposal in Toronto is one option that may be available to you and can provide relief from your debts.

 Are There Typical Consumer Proposal Terms?